cmsc240-s25/cmsc240-s25.github.io/modules/module11.md

     ```
     http://cs01:18080/api/toppings
     ```
 6. What was returned?
-Enter that into the `README.md` file in your module 10 GitHub repository.
+Enter that into the `README.md` file in your module 11 GitHub repository.
 7. Using your web browser go to the following URL.
 Except change `cs01` to the machine that you are logged into.  (no change if you are using `cs01`).
 Change the port number `18080` to the port number you selected above in step 2.
     ```
     http://cs01:18080/api/toppings/1
     ```
 8. What was returned?
-Enter that into the `README.md` file in your module 10 GitHub repository.
+Enter that into the `README.md` file in your module 11 GitHub repository.

 ## Exercise 2:

-1. Using the __Thunder Client__ Lightweight Rest API Client for VS Code extension.
-Create a new request by clicking the "New Request" button.
+1. Using the __EchoAPI__ Lightweight Rest API Client for VS Code extension.
+Create a new request by clicking the "Create a new request".
 2. Create a new `GET` request like this one.
 Except change `cs01` to the machine that you are logged into.  (no change if you are using `cs01`).
 Change the port number `18080` to the port number you selected above.
 ![GetAll](../images/GetAllToppings.png "GET ALL")
 3. Click the "Send" button.
 Then in the `README.md` file explain the status and the body of the `Response`.